 4. How can I improve my MCAT score?

 You’ve come to the right place to ask that question!
-In addition to combing through practice chemistry questions and physics prep guides, we recommend talking to an or admissions expert to fully flesh out a strategy that fits your time and energy levels.
+In addition to combing through practice chemistry questions and physics prep guides, we recommend talking to an MCAT tutor or admissions expert to fully flesh out a strategy that fits your time and energy levels.
 Practice may not make perfect, but it can get you out of the 500s and toward that lofty 520 a lot better than simply rereading your course notes for the millionth time (though you should do that too!).